Skills, Agents, and Private Marketplaces: Scaling Team Capabilities

 Building a Private Plugin Marketplace

-Now we get to the distribution layer.
-A plugin marketplace is a catalog that lets you distribute plugins to others.
-Plugins with different domains can be distributed through a single marketplace while keeping repositories separate.
-Each plugin can bundle skills, agents, hooks, and MCP configurations together.
+The distribution layer is where the per-project tax finally disappears.
+A plugin marketplace is a catalog for distributing plugins, and plugins with different domains can be distributed through a single marketplace while keeping repositories separate.
+Each plugin bundles skills, agents, hooks, and MCP config together.

 Marketplace Directory Structure